 The whole-body elbow-out jump shot's abundant power and square-in-the-air capability, both of which are shooting shoulder dependent, make moderately angled strongside lateral pull-up jump shots doable.
 By no means is the whole-body elbow-out jump shot perfectly designed for the lateral game.
 That distinction goes to the whole-body reachback jump shot.
-But up to the point where the whole-body reachback jump shot's body-leverage sequence is necessary to handle the extreme fallaway action that results from extreme strongside lateral moves, the whole-body elbow-out jump shots.
+But up to the point where the whole-body reachback jump shot's body-leverage sequence is necessary to handle the extreme fallaway action that results from extreme strongside lateral moves, the whole-body elbow-out jump shot works very well on strongside lateral pull-up jump shots.